Alejandra Lara: Bellator MMA

-Post Bellator
+Combate Global and Budo SC

-In her first bout after leaving Bellator, Lara faced Gisele Luna in the main event of Combate Global: Lara vs. Luna on May 11, 2024, winning the bout via ground and pound TKO in the first round, bloodying her opponent in the process.
+In her first bout after leaving Bellator, Lara faced Gisele Luna in the main event of Combate Global: Lara vs. Luna on 11 May 2024, winning the bout via ground and pound TKO in the first round, bloodying her opponent in the process.

-In 2024, Lara joined the Mexican promotion Budo Sento Championship, where she was scheduled to face Silvana Gómez Juárez for the vacant Women's Flyweight Championship on August 2 at BSC 24.
+In 2024, Lara joined the Mexican promotion Budo Sento Championship, where she was scheduled to face Silvana Gómez Juárez for the vacant Women's Flyweight Championship on 2 August at BSC 24.
 She won the fight by unanimous decision and became the new Women's Flyweight Champion.

+Posterior fights

-Lara was scheduled to face Aspen Ladd in the inaugural Global Fight League event on May 24, 2025 at GFL 1.
+Lara was scheduled to face Aspen Ladd in the inaugural Global Fight League event on 24 May 2025, at GFL 1.
 However, all GFL events were cancelled indefinitely.

 After the GFL event was cancelled, Lara was booked for a title bout in Sweden.
-She faced Spain's Aitana Alvarez for the vacant bantamweight title in the co-main event of Superior Challenge 28, taking place on May 31 in Stockholm, Sweden.
+She faced Spain's Aitana Alvarez for the vacant bantamweight title in the co-main event of Superior Challenge 28, taking place on 31 May in Stockholm, Sweden.
 She lost in the first round due to an arm injury.